This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy.

 Tell the believing men to reduce [some] of their vision and guard their private parts.
 That is purer for them.
 Indeed, Allah is Acquainted with what they do.

 Many students who begin our gnostic studies complain about lust.
 Whenever they walk across the street in the cities, their eyes are bewildered by the sight of attractive men and women.
 The work of transforming lustful impressions is always most difficult for new initiates, which is why women in Islam, initially, wore their hijab or headcovers to prevent the lustful eye.
-Whether this tradition is really being practiced well is another thing…
+Whether this tradition is really being practiced well after the time of the Prophet is another thing…

 In short, where true mystics tread, sobriety and intoxication are the effect of difference (ikhtilaf)… —Al-Hujwiri, Revelation of the Mystery